 10 Natural Remedies for Anxiety

 We all experience moments of anxiety, often caused by stressful events such as exams and medical tests.
 However, some people have to deal with anxiety more regularly.
-It can become a constant problem which is difficult to control and has an impact on their everyday life.
+It can become a constant problem which is difficult to control and has an impact on everyday life.
+The current coronavirus pandemic is adding to the worries we all experience on a day to day basis.
+Many of the usual support networks we rely on are not available at the moment so we may need to look at other ways to ease our anxious feelings.
 If you’re struggling to cope with anxiety, try some of these natural remedies.

 Chamomile is known for its soothing effect, as it contains two chemicals, called apigenin and luteolin, which promote relaxation.
 Try having a cup of chamomile tea when you need help calming down.
 Alternatively, you can even take chamomile supplements, which some studies have linked to a significant decrease in anxiety when taken by patients with generalised anxiety disorder (GAD).